-Hot-desking, desk hoteling, and how unassigned seats will reformat your office.
+Understanding activity-based work vs hot desking and how unassigned seats reformat your office.

 When desks go unused, that's space that could get reallocated to other people (or purposes).
 So how do you go about designating which employees get desks that are perm, semi-perm, or fully up for grabs?
 The space people occupy should reflect the reality of how they work.